Gary Kubiak: Personal life

 Kubiak and his wife, Rhonda, have three sons: Klint, Klay, and Klein.
-Klint attended Colorado State University (CSU), where he played safety for the Colorado State Rams football team from 2005 to 2009 and was previously the offensive coordinator for the Minnesota Vikings.
+Klint attended Colorado State University (CSU), where he played safety for the Colorado State Rams football team from 2005 to 2009 and is the current Las Vegas Raiders' head coach.
 From 2007 to 2010, Klay was a quarterback at Colorado State, and is the offensive coordinator for the San Francisco 49ers.
 Klein played wide receiver for Rice University from 2010 to 2013 and was the Southwest Area Scout for the Denver Broncos from 2017 to 2018; he is currently an area scout for the Dallas Cowboys.